Vargol/Dumb_InvokeAI_Nodes/README.md

 # Dumb_InvokeAI_Nodes
-Some rubbish Nodes for InvokeAI, do not use these as example go how to do things
+Some rubbish Nodes for InvokeAI, do not use these as example of how to do things.